aspose-slides/Aspose.Slides-API-References/english/java/com.aspose.slides/mathsuperscriptelement/_index.md

 ---
 title: MathSuperscriptElement
-second_title: Aspose.Sildes for Java API Reference
+second_title: Aspose.Slides for Java API Reference
-description: p
- Specifies the superscript object which consists of a base and a reduced-size superscript placed above and to the right
+description:  Specifies the superscript object which consists of a base and a reduced-size superscript placed above and to the right
 type: docs
 weight: 353